Skip to main content

 execute-query

-Execute SQL queries on Firebird databases with parameterized inputs for security and FIRST/ROWS pagination support.
+Run SQL queries directly on Firebird databases with parameterized input to prevent injection and use FIRST/ROWS for pagination instead of LIMIT.

 Instructions